Native American tribes in Iowa: Algonquian-speaking peoples

-The encroachment of Europeans and long-term conflict among Algonquian and Iroquoian tribes in the east pushed many eastern tribes into the Midwest.
+The encroachment of Europeans and the Beaver Wars in the east pushed many tribes into the Midwest.
 Many Meskwaki remained in Iowa, even after Indian Removal in 1846.
 They established a recognized Settlement.

-Iroquoian speakers

-The Wyandot (Huron) were Iroquoian speakers from the early post-contact period.
-Again, the encroachment of Europeans and the long-term conflict between Algonquian and Iroquoian tribes in the east pushed these tribes into the Midwest.

 Anishinaabeg

 Pierre-Jean De Smet's map of the Council Bluffs, Iowa area, 1839.
 The area labeled 'Caldwell's Camp' was a Potawatomi village led by Sauganash.
 This was later developed as Council Bluffs.

 These tribes moved to Iowa during the historic period: